 Modern air filtration solutions incorporate cutting-edge technology to not only save a maximum amount of energy but also remove a greater amount of harmful contaminants from indoor air than ever before.
 Installing a new HVAC system may be expensive at first, but it can save a considerable amount of money over five to ten years.
 It can also reduce your carbon footprint and contribute to a better environment.
 Lastly, a modern air filtration solution will result in less time performing maintenance tasks involving your HVAC system.

-2. Use a Variable Frequency Drive (VFD) fan in your air filtration system
+2. Use a Variable Frequency Drive (VFD) controlled fan in your air filtration system

-One way to improve the efficiency of your ventilation system is to install variable frequency drive (VFD) fans or use existing VFD fans in tandem with high-quality air filters.
-VFD fans are variable-speed fans that can be adjusted to match the airflow required by the building.
+One way to improve the efficiency of your ventilation system is to install variable frequency drive (VFD) controlled fans in tandem with high-quality air filters.
+VFDs with variable-speed fans can be adjusted to match the airflow required by the building.
 This results in significant energy savings because the fan can operate at different speeds throughout the day depending on demand and its speed can be reduced when fewer occupants are present in a building.

 3. Use a high-quality air filter